vibe-lab-gsd/kids-independent-travel/data/usa-2017-readme.md

 the household, since some children in the sample in zero-vehicle households _do_ travel by car) so this value is set to one for all cases.

+The following variables indicate the availability of independence
+alternatives:

+* alone_avail: TRUE/1 for all trips
+* with_mom_dad_avail: True if there is both a female and a male adult in the household.
+* with_mom_avail: True if there is a female adult in the household
+* with_dad_avail: True if there is a male adult in the household
+* with_non_hh_avail: True for all trips
+* with_sib_avail: True if there are any other children in the household
+* with_adult_avail: True for all trips

 ### Predictor variables

 * Household-level variables